There were many cannabis wins with huge strides across the state and throughout the country in the 2018 midterm election.

-Cannabis victories were seen throughout the state and country in the 2018 election.
-Across New Jersey, Vineland, Bridgeton and Union all approved cannabis measures through voter questions by a large majority.
+Across New Jersey, Vineland and Union approved cannabis measures through voter questions by a large majority.

 The referendum question was nonbinding, meaning officials reserve the right to go against the wishes of the majority of voters.